8xEngineers/8xEngineers.github.io/warmup-retro.md

  - **Weakness**:
    - Navigating and working with unfamiliar languages like CoffeeScript and jQuery posed some challenges to start with.
    - Managing older file versions and ensuring compatibility and to setup working environment was initially difficult.

+**2. Madhusudan**:

+**3. Sudhansh**: